 Fire fighting would become The Elite Preoccupation: the dignitary’s duty and the poor man’s obligation.
 Everyone – from tiny toddlers to teetering old folk – could act out basic fire drills in their sleep.
-Babies, brought to life by the touch of a red-hot iron, would learn fire management with their first few breaths of life.
+Babies, brought to life by the touch of a red-hot iron, would learn fire management along with their first few breaths of life.
 In medicine, the most talented healers would be pyrologists who treated burns.

 Schools, the media and popular culture, all would hyper-refine this blazing reality in hypnotic cycles of rote repetition.
 Hundreds more terms would describe “fire.”
 Both byblos and mythos would bristle with uplifting tales of fire fighting heroes.

 Traditional fire fighting technologies would engulf national budgets; they’d distort land development, planning and architecture.
 Compulsive taboos would smother high-energy technologies, from kitchen matches to nuclear power.
-Masonry, cold metalwork and cave sculpting would replace all carpentry.
+Masonry, cold metalwork and cave sculpting would replace all forms of carpentry.
 Asbestos, its health hazards ignored, would be worth its weight in gold.
 Root crops would replace stemmed plants that grew too vulnerably above ground.

 From time to time, the very real threat of conflagration might lead these people to backfire most of their infrastructure preemptively.
-They might even sacrifice each other in trembling forfeiture to their pyromanic God(s) and ideologies.
+They might even sacrifice each other in trembling forfeiture to their pyromaniac God(s) and ideologies.
 The hellfire of religion would burn bright and cold in fanatical imaginations―even more so than they do in ours today…

 As of now, consider me a remote observer alienated from this world, as many Learners must find themselves The military anarchy that prevails on this planet has nothing to do with us Learners except to cast us as desperate witnesses and peacemakers castaway on this planet of killer apes.
 Learner!
 I invite you to save your soul, no matter what may transpire from this mess—a humble offering to my brother and sister Learners with their backs up against this wall.

 From our point of view, this world seems warped and its natives, acting under horrific compulsions.
-But they find everything fine.
+But they would find everything fine.

 Slightly more enlightened natives might decry the most extreme demands of firefighting orthodoxy.
 For instance, they might politely suggest that sacrificial victims be roasted alive less often.
-But no argument would budge smug majorities from the familiar comfort of their prejudice, and the most sophisticated resistance would come from native “progressives” immunized against significant transformation by their intensive study of cliché arguments from the past.
+But no argument would budge smug majorities from the familiar comfort of their prejudices, and the most sophisticated resistance would come from native “progressives” immunized against significant transformation by their intensive study of cliché arguments from the past.

 Assuming you could show them that the atmosphere’s oxygen concentration had subsided along with its combustibility, rendering obsolete most of their prejudices and practices, they’d resist such suggestions anyway, out of sluggish habit, imaginary panic and mental inertia.
-The fear of fire would continue to distort all their social arrangements – the way the fear of military aggression distorts ours.
+The fear of fire would continue to distort their social arrangements – the way the fear of military aggression distorts ours.
 Just as they’d cling to their firefighting reflexes, we cling to our war fighting reflexes.

 You would thus ensure that this written culture disappeared along with its literate cadre—by neglect and by design.
-You’d terrorize, overtax and enslave the locals until they had lost the will to educate their children for anything but your plow fields and barracks squares.
+You’d terrorize, overtax and enslave the locals until they had lost the will to prepare their children for anything but your plow fields and barracks squares.
 Learning its literature, religion, history and mythos would become capital offenses.
 This is how nomad conquerors distanced themselves from their victims, through ignorance and apartheid.
 They made this the spirit and letter of their law.
 Of our law.

-Warrior clans dominated urban civilizations as long as they could retain simpler, nomad ways.
+Warrior clans dominated urban civilizations as long as they could retain their simpler, nomad ways.
 Irrigated croplands were inhospitable to herds; soft city habits induced military decadence.
 Therefore, farmlands were laid waste, irrigation systems, breached, and great cities, razed to the ground on a regular basis.
-Only a small, portable fraction of urban wealth was looted; only those books that served weapon mentality were preserved.
+Only a small, portable fraction of urban wealth would be looted; only those books that served weapon mentality were preserved.
 The remainder was burnt to ash and washed away in blood, including priceless peace archives, technologies and technicians, all of them obliterated.

 Society reacts to these irritants much the way a disturbed bee colony would.
 As the proletariat’s attack reflexes shift into overdrive, goaded by these contradictions, it gestates new proto-elites eager to revolt.

-Battle elites usually hire themselves out to protect the info elite, but only so long as this guardianship raises their profits.
+Battle elites usually hire themselves out to protect the info elite, but only so long as this guardianship increases their profits.
 Once matters begin to fall apart in a serious way for the info elite, more and more battle elites take sides with the most vicious proto-elite (revolutionary cell) they can find.